 At Minc Law, we’re able to guarantee content and post removal from DirtyHomewreckers.com, simply reach out to us.
 We have a full arsenal of legal tactics to utilize in order to completely and swiftly remove unwanted and malicious online content.
 Keep in mind that we not only remove defamatory online content and libel from the Internet, but we do so in the most efficient and cost-effective manner, and make sure that our clients do not incur unreasonable and unnecessary expenses.

-Removing online defamation immediately is absolutely critical, as time is of the essence when confronting libel and false posts.
+Removing defamatory content from the internet is absolutely critical, as time is of the essence when confronting libel and false posts.
 Online defamation is like a wildfire, so make sure to stay proactive.
 Most online defamation victims fail to contemplate the urgency needed for removing libel, as the Internet has now expedited online defamation’s dissemination and spread.
 Furthermore, it’s extremely easy for it to embed itself in all corners of the Internet, making online defamation removal near-irreparable in certain circumstances.

 If you’re looking for several free and straightforward methods to remove and suppress negative online content, we suggest utilizing some of the following:

 - Filing a DMCA Takedown Notice: Oftentimes, malicious online trolls and posters will upload a photograph to which they do not possess the copyright to, which means you may have legal recourse by filing a DMCA takedown notice.
-However, this can be a complicated process, and it’s vital to include all required elements in a notice, or risk being hit with a frivolous lawsuit action.
+However, this can be a complicated process, and it’s vital that DMCA lawyer‘s notice include all required elements in a notice, or risk being hit with a frivolous lawsuit action.

 - Cease & Desist Letter: Before sending a cease and desist letter to an infringing party or website, we recommend assessing whether doing so could ultimately cause more backlash and draw more attention to the matter.
 A cease and desist letter simply refers to a letter which orders a party to stop their infringing activity, and refrain from doing so in the future.
 We do recommend consulting an experienced online defamation attorney before sending one (if you do choose to do so).